Git → JJ Quick Reference

 “Why didn’t my bookmark move?”

 → JJ bookmarks don’t auto-follow like Git branches.
 You must manually jj bookmark set <name>.
-This is THE most common confusion for Git users.
 See Common Mistakes for details.

 Next Steps